 Proof of purchase must be retained for at least five years.

-How do I dispose of any unwanted veterinary medicinal products?
+Disposal of unwanted veterinary medicinal products

 A keeper who disposes of any or all of the veterinary medicinal products other than by treating an animal must record: